fspaolo/altimpy/README.rst

-The package provides routines to read the raw data from the binary format Ice Data Records (IDRs), and write/read the processed results to the high-performance file format HDF5; as well as processing algorithms for filtering, crossover finding, griding, uncertainty estimation, time-series construction, parallelization, visualization, etc.
+The package provides routines to read the raw data from the binary format Ice Data Records (IDRs), and write/read the processed results to the high-performance file format HDF5; as well as processing algorithms for filtering, crossover finding, gridding, uncertainty estimation, time-series construction, parallelization, visualization, etc.